Pat McQuistan: Early life

 McQuistan attended and played football at Lebanon High School in Lebanon, Oregon, earning second-team All-Valley League honors as a junior defensive lineman.
 In his last year, he was moved to the offensive line and earned honorable-mention All-Valley League honors as an offensive tackle and punter.

 College career

 McQuistan accepted a football scholarship from Weber State University along with his brother Paul, but was declared academically ineligible in 2002.
 He played baseball as a pitcher for one season at Edmonds Community College.
 In 2003, he enrolled at Weber State and sat out the season as an academic redshirt.

-As a junior in 2004, he played in 10 games as a backup offensive tackle and guard.
+As a junior in 2004, McQuistan played in 10 games as a backup offensive tackle and guard.
 He missed the season opener.
 The team finished with a 1–10 record.
-As a senior in 2005, he started 11 games at tackle.
+As a senior in 2005, McQuistan started 11 games at tackle.
 The team finished with a 6–5 record.